futagoza/eslint-config-futagozaryuu/README.md

 ## about

 These are ESLint configurations I use in my JavaScript projects.
-They mostly assume development in ES2015+ compatible enviroments, unless otherwise stated.
+They mostly assume development in ES2015+ compatible environments, unless otherwise stated.

 ## installation